ccicconetti/ccicconetti.github.io/index.md

 ### Highlights

+- [Quality of Service in Quantum Networks](https://ieeexplore.ieee.org/document/9964002) published in the Sep-Oct 2022 issue of **IEEE Network**
 - Two papers published in the Sept.
 2022 issue of **IEEE Computer**:
   - [In-Network Computing With Function as a Service at the Edge](https://ieeexplore.ieee.org/abstract/document/9869606)
   - [Stateful Function as a Service at the Edge](https://ieeexplore.ieee.org/abstract/document/9869564)